cybertechglobal/webiste_1/README.md

 # combine the two
 ```

+## Changing maps location

+To change the location of the iframe embed map go to `https://www.google.com/maps/` and then type in your desired address and search.
+Once you found your address, click `Share` => `Embed a map` => `Copy html`.
+Open `src\ui\map.tsx` and simply replace the src attribute on the iframe with the src from the iframe you copied.

 ## Troubleshooting

 If the project is not installing or running, make sure your node version is at least `18.18.0`.